Acacia Dining Table - Robust Wood with Character

 Unique Grain

-The grain of acacia is varied and irregular — no two planks are the same.
+The grain of acacia is varied and irregular — no two planks are alike.
 This is the characteristic that distinguishes acacia from oak: where oak has a relatively regular grain, acacia is unpredictable and expressive.
 This makes the acacia dining table a truly unique object.

 Naturally Water-Resistant

 Acacia wood naturally contains oils and resins that protect the wood well against moisture.
-Acacia is also used for outdoor furniture, which attests to its durability and resistance. (though our dining tables are for indoors) and has a higher moisture resistance than oak or beech.
+Acacia is also used for outdoor furniture, which attests to its durability and resistance (although our dining tables are for indoor use) and has a higher moisture resistance than oak or beech.
 For the daily table environment — moisture from glasses, wet cloths — acacia is therefore particularly suitable.

 Comparison: Acacia vs. Mango vs. Oak